Call for workshop papers

 Please note:

-• Your submittion will not be peer-reviewed nor included in the conference proceedings, if you fail in submitting your manuscript via ITSC-2023 papercept platform before the submission deadline,
+• The poster presentation will not be peer-reviewed nor included in the ITSC conference proceedings,

 • Please contact Philippe Xu (philippe.xu@hds.utc.fr) in case of any questions.